 Google tends to be on the expensive end of most industries they dip their toes in, but for travelers, this is not a plan to overlook.
 Google Fi’s unlimited plan rings in at $70/mo., which is significantly more than most of the prepaid carriers charge.
 However, Google Fi makes its value known by offering users the ability to use their data in over 200 countries.

 If you do a lot of traveling out of the country, this is a steal compared to an international phone plan you’d get at a major carrier.
-Most prepaid plans don’t even offer any travel options.
+Most prepaid phone plans don’t even offer any travel options.

 Google Fi also gives users the flexibility to use any phone they want.
 They are compatible with all phones; however, their own devices have been known to work better with this service.
 Another major selling point is their data capabilities that use a hybrid of coverage between T-Mobile, Sprint and U.S. Cellular data.